-Lev made a recent visit to the Democratic Republic of the Congo where he met with girls and boys who were mid-way through being rehabilitated after serving as soldiers in militia groups – some were as young as eight when they were recruited.
+In 2019 Lev made a visit to the Democratic Republic of the Congo where he met with girls and boys who were mid-way through being rehabilitated after serving as soldiers in militia groups – some were as young as eight when they were recruited.

 Lev recounts his experience meeting Alain, a 17-year-old boy, which was featured in The Metro newspaper’s My Life Through A Lens series.

 “Alain (not his real name) who I met when he was 17 years old and just starting to adjust to civilian life again told me how he was taken by force at the age of 14 and forced to join an armed group,” says Lev.